EthanSansom/vlightr/README.md

 <img src="man/figures/README-/rehighlight2.svg" width="100%" />
 </picture>

-An error like the below will is raised when attempting to convert a `vlighter_highlight` vector to another class.
+Attempting to convert a `vlighter_highlight` vector to another class will raise an error.

 ``` r
 try(as.logical(x_hl))